 Google Web Master Tools

-The Google webmaster tool is a free service offered by Google that helps to monitor and maintain site’s presence in Google Search.
+The Google webmaster tools are free service offered by Google that helps to monitor and maintain the site’s presence in Google Search.
 Google webmaster tool is also known as Google search console.

-In google webmaster tools, we don’t have to sign up for Search Console to our site to be included in Google’s search results, but doing so can help us understand how Google views our site performance in search results page.
+In google webmaster tools, we don’t have to sign up for Search Console to our site to be included in Google’s search results, but doing so can help us understand how Google views our site performance on the search results page.

-Google to communicate with webmasters uses Google Webmaster Tools as the primary mechanism.
+Google communicates with webmasters using Google Webmaster Tools as the primary mechanism.

 In Domain verification, we will have three steps:

-1. In the first step, Sign-In into your Domain Name provider i.e (Godaddy.com, Googledomains.com, CrazyDomains.in, etc.,).
+1. In the first step, Sign-In to your Domain Name provider i.e (Godaddy.com, Googledomains.com, CrazyDomains.in, etc.,)

-2. Copy the text provided with DNS configuration.
+2. Copy the text provided with the DNS configuration.

 3. Then click on “Verify”.
-Here we can also find “verify later” option.
-We can also go for “verify later”, if we are unable to verify at that particular time.
+Here we can also find the “verify later” option.
+We can also go for “verify later” if we are unable to verify at that particular time.

-In this process we will get a “HTML File” with a download option.
-These “HTML File” must be uploaded on website dashboard.
+In this process, we will get an “HTML File” with a download option.
+These “HTML Files” must be uploaded on the website dashboard.
 Once uploading is done click on “Verify”.
-After verification we will get a search console dashboard.
+After verification, we will get a search console dashboard.

 In google webmaster tools, verification of recommended method can be done by four main methods:

-Note: For verification process recommended method is mostly used.
+Note: For the verification process recommended method is mostly used.